-If you are looking for an everyday cash back credit card, the Citi Double Cash and the Chase Freedom Unlimited are both good choices, though they offer slightly different approaches to their rewards programs.
+If you are looking for an everyday cash back credit card in 2022, the Citi® Double Cash Card – 18 month BT offer and the Chase Freedom Unlimited® credit card are both good choices, though they offer slightly different approaches to their rewards programs.

-The Double Cash offers an unlimited 2% cash back (1% when you buy, 1% when you pay your bill), while the Freedom Unlimited offers unlimited 1.5% cash back with bonus rewards categories on select purchases.
+The Double Cash offers an unlimited 2% cash back (1% when you buy, 1% when you pay for those purchases), while the Freedom Unlimited offers unlimited 1.5% cash back with bonus rewards categories on select purchases.
 Each ranks among our top cash back credit cards.

-Money expert Clark Howard has the Citi Double Cash in his wallet because he enjoys the certainty of the 2% cash back every time he makes a purchase.
-Are you better off following that advice, or could you gain a better return on your spending with the Freedom Unlimited card’s bonus opportunities?
+Money expert Clark Howard has the Citi Double Cash in his wallet because he enjoys the certainty of getting 2% cash back every time he makes a purchase.
+Are you better off following that tactic, or could you gain a better return on your spending with the Freedom Unlimited card’s bonus opportunities?

 Table of Contents